okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 1. Keep the default values, **public_profile** and **email**, in the **Scopes** field.
 1. Click **Add Identity Provider**.

-#### Add an Identity Provider routing rule in Okta
+#### 5: Add an Identity Provider routing rule in Okta

-The final step is to add the [created Facebook IdP](create-the-facebook-identity-provider-in-okta) to the routing rule.
+The final step is to add the [created Facebook IdP](#_4-create-the-facebook-identity-provider-in-okta) to the routing rule.

 1. In the Admin Console, go to **Security** > **Identity Providers**.
 1. On the Identity Providers page, click the **Routing Rules** tab.
 1. Click **Add Routing Rule**.
 1. Specify the **Rule Name** (for example, FB and Okta Rule).
-1. From the **THEN Use this identity provider** drop-down list, select the [Facebook Identity Provider that you've just created](#create-the-facebook-identity-provider-in-okta).
+1. From the **THEN Use this identity provider** drop-down list, select the [Facebook Identity Provider that you've just created](#_4-create-the-facebook-identity-provider-in-okta).
 Since Okta is the default IdP, the two values should be:

    * Okta
    * Facebook Identity Provider (IdP)